livvie1988/OliviaSkinner/Features.md

 ### <a name="player_memorize_volume"/>Memorize player volume

 The extension will remember the last player volume the user changed to and restore that volume when YouTube tries to reset it.

 ---
+### <a name="player_max_res_thumbnail"/>Force high quality player thumbnail

+When autoplay is disabled the video thubmnail will be set to the highest resolution possible.
+If this is not available it will display a generic grey YouTube icon.

+---
 ### <a name="shortcuts_always_active"/>Player shortcuts always active